-A method of hydrocarbon drilling not emphasized in CCA Appendix DEL is air drilling.
+A method of hydrocarbon drilling not emphasized in CCA, Appendix DEL is air drilling.
 As defined by the oil industry, air drilling is a method of rotary drilling using compressed air as the circulation medium.
 The conventional method of removing cuttings from the wellbore is to use a flow of water or drilling mud.
 In some cases, compressed air removes the cuttings with equal or greater efficiency.
 The rate of penetration is usually increased considerably when air drilling is used; however, a fundamental problem in air drilling is the penetration of formations containing water, since the entry of water into the system reduces the ability of the air to remove cuttings.
+Air drilling occurrences are tracked by the DBDSP in the New Mexico portion of the Delaware Basin only.

 Stakeholders noted the air drilling scenario was not included by the DOE in the CCA and raised several issues: (1) air drilling technology is currently successfully used in the Delaware Basin, (2) air drilling is thought to be a viable drilling technology under the hydrological and geological conditions at the WIPP Site, and (3) air drilling could result in releases of radionuclides that are substantially greater than those considered by the DOE in the CCA.
-Considerable research on air drilling in the Delaware Basin has determined that, although air drilling is a common method of drilling wells, it is not practiced in the vicinity of the WIPP Site because (1) it is against R-111-P regulations to drill with anything but saturated brine through the salt formation in the KPLA; (2) it is not economical to drill with air when a driller has to use saturated brine for the intermediate section; and (3) if water is encountered prior to or after drilling the salt formation, the driller would have to convert to a conventional system of drilling.
+Considerable research on air drilling in the Delaware Basin has determined that, although air drilling is a common method of drilling wells, it is not practiced in the vicinity of the WIPP Site because (1) it is against NMOCD R-111-P regulations to drill with anything but saturated brine through the salt formation in the KPLA; (2) it is not economical to drill with air when a driller has to use saturated brine for the intermediate section; and (3) if water is encountered prior to or after drilling the salt formation, the driller would have to convert to a conventional system of drilling.

-Additional information was provided to EPA Air Docket No. A-93-02, IV-G-7.
+DOE provided additional information to EPA Air Docket No. A-93-02, IV-G-7.
 In this information, the following was provided: